WordPress/openverse/documentation/projects/proposals/detecting_sensitive_textual_content/20230308-implementation_plan_filtering_and_designating_results_with_sensitive_textual_content.md

 easily 10x more intelligible and simpler to document and implement than the others I had considered.

+## Feasibility

+Whether the approach in this implementation plan is feasible was an open question for some time.
+After extensive discussions with folks who know Elasticsearch well, I decided on this approach and was able to test it in staging.
+The full process, index creation, reindex, refresh, was run on a production dataset from before iNaturalist was added.
+This means the origin index was smaller than our current one, but still large: 550 million documents.
+In staging, the whole process took just over six and a half hours.
+The resulting index had 444 million documents, meaning it excludes approximately 20% of the origin index.

+Therefore, I consider this approach feasible: it is sufficiently quick, it produced a dataset of unsurprising size (once quoted terms were used to prevent false positives), and is easy to implement with the tools we already have, use, and (mostly) understand.

 ## Technical description of plan

 Each heading refers to one of the steps in the previous section.